yarwest/Yet-Another-Coding-Guideline/README.md

 The contents of a class should have a certain ordering amongst them, this can't just be a chronological order of creation but there should be some thought put into it as to improve readability.

+When initializing variables, try to do this close to their first usage.
+Variables should be initialized on declaration or almost immediately afterwards

+### Formating
+Optional braces, like with an ```if```, ```else```, ```for``` or ```ẁhile``` statements, should always be present to improve readability.
+The same goes for empty blocks, in this case it is expected to follow the code block conventions surrounding braces.

+Each statement should be on a seperate line.

 <!--- todo --->

 <a name="python"></a>
 ## Python

 ### General
 When you are trying to store multiple instances of the same type, use a list or array.
-When trying to store multiple pieces of data that are not of the same type but are still part of the same thing, use a tuple.
+When trying to store multiple pieces of data that are not of the same type but are still part of the same concept, use a tuple.
 Example:
 ```python
 // Storing a list of song titles